 This question will give you a good insight into how someone’s year has been and how they feel about it.
 It can lead to a discussion on how your year has been as well.
 Then, add your twist with another question, like, ‘How would you rate this last year out of 10?’

 3. What do you like most about yourself?

 Asking this question can lead to an interesting discussion that may or may not include how someone’s appearance plays a part in how they feel about themselves.
-It also sparks conversation about how much confidence one has and how their physical traits make them confident (or not).
+It also sparks conversation about how much confidence one has and how their work skills, communication, athleticism, or personal traits make them confident (or not).

 4. If you could have a superpower, what would it be?

 A fun dialogue to start something exciting, to know about how someone might use a superpower, and how they feel about being so powerful.
 It can also lead to how other people around the world might view superpowers and how different cultures have different perspectives on this topic.